-- (1) Seclusion of students by school personnel may be used in the following circumstances: - As reasonably needed to respond to a person in control of a weapon or other dangerous object. - As reasonably needed to maintain order or prevent or break up a fight. - c.
-As reasonably needed for self-defense. - d.
-As reasonably needed when a student's behavior poses a threat of imminent physical harm to self or others or imminent substantial destruction of school or another person's property. - e.
-When used as specified in the student's IEP, Section 504 plan, or behavior intervention plan; and - 1.
-The student is monitored while in seclusion by an adult in close proximity who is able to see and hear the student at all times. - The student is released from seclusion upon cessation of the behaviors that led to the seclusion or as otherwise specified in the student's IEP or Section 504 plan. - 3.
-The space in which the student is confined has been approved for such use by the local education agency. - 4.
-The space is appropriately lighted. - The space is appropriately ventilated and heated or cooled. - 6.
-The space is free of objects that unreasonably expose the student or others to harm. - (2) Except as set forth in subdivision (1) of this subsection, the use of seclusion is not considered reasonable force, and its use is not permitted. - (3) Seclusion shall not be considered a reasonable use of force when used solely as a disciplinary consequence. - (4) Nothing in this subsection shall be construed to prevent the use of seclusion by law enforcement officers in the lawful exercise of their law enforcement duties.
+- 1. Seclusion of students by school personnel may be used in the following circumstances: - 2.
+As reasonably needed to respond to a person in control of a weapon or other dangerous object. - 3.
+As reasonably needed to maintain order or prevent or break up a fight. - 4.
+As reasonably needed for self-defense. - 5.
+As reasonably needed when a student's behavior poses a threat of imminent physical harm to self or others or imminent substantial destruction of school or another person's property. - 6.
+When used as specified in the student's IEP, Section 504 plan, or behavior intervention plan; and - i.
+The student is monitored while in seclusion by an adult in close proximity who is able to see and hear the student at all times. - ii.
+The student is released from seclusion upon cessation of the behaviors that led to the seclusion or as otherwise specified in the student's IEP or Section 504 plan. - iii.
+The space in which the student is confined has been approved for such use by the local education agency. - iv.
+The space is appropriately lighted. - v.
+The space is appropriately ventilated and heated or cooled. - vi.
+The space is free of objects that unreasonably expose the student or others to harm. - 7.
+Except as set forth in subdivision (1) of this subsection, the use of seclusion is not considered reasonable force, and its use is not permitted. - 8.
+Seclusion shall not be considered a reasonable use of force when used solely as a disciplinary consequence. - 9.
+Nothing in this subsection shall be construed to prevent the use of seclusion by law enforcement officers in the lawful exercise of their law enforcement duties.

-(f) Isolation. - Isolation is permitted as a behavior management technique provided that:
+(f) Isolation: Isolation is permitted as a behavior management technique provided that: